kisscool/tiny-garbage3/README.md

 ### The Web UI part

-For a first try you can just launch "rackup config.ru" in order to test the web UI with the pure ruby Webrick server.
+For a first try you can just launch "rackup config.ru" (or "bundle exec rackup" if you are using Bundler) in order to test the web UI with the pure ruby Webrick server.
 If you want to deploy it in production, you will want to check Unicorn, Thin or Phusion Passenger documentations for more solids options.

 ### Memory requirements